| ||Fault detection, isolation and recovery|

 Advanced Fault Detection, Isolation and Recovery (AFDIR)

-Our Data Handling colleagues have run a study of Advanced FDIR techniques (AFDIR) with Astrium (France) and SSF (France).
+Our Data Handling colleagues have run a study of Advanced FDIR techniques (AFDIR) with Astrium (France) and SSF (Finland).

 Complex, autonomous spacecraft need powerful on-board FDIR.
 SSF has developed a set of reusable FDIR software components called AFDIR.
 In addition to conventional failure detection methods (examples: limit monitoring, trending, transient filtering), AFDIR includes Kalman filtering, weighted sum-squared residual test, generalized likelihood test, random sample consensus method, and various spacecraft simulations for computing ‘expected’ values.

 AFDIR has two ‘integrative’ diagnosis methods: probabilistic reasoning using Bayesian networks and model-based diagnosis using causal networks.
 The AFDIR configuration space data structure compactly represents many configurations and allows selection of all spacecraft configurations for graceful failure-recovery.
 AFDIR is divided into an algorithm layer of purely callable subprograms, and a structure layer with a more convenient declarative interface.
 The chief data structure is the signal-processing network.

 The study produced a final report, a final presentation, a paper presented at DASIA 2001, and for the ESTEC workshop on autonomy, a paper about Bayesian networks and a paper about modern AI approaches.